howeller/gulp-gwd-tasks/README.md

 ```

 ## Setup
+In Terminal navigate to the root of your project folder and run `npm install` to download all of the npm packages to your project.
 Place each GWD banner in a folder named with it's Redtrax name inside the `src` directory.
 Set that banner to publish into the `dist` directory.
 Publishing will make a folder with a duplicate name inside `dist`

 ## Tasks